GetStream/stream-video-android/README.md

 ![Login Screen](https://user-images.githubusercontent.com/17215808/192727901-27782ff8-1bf0-4140-84e6-3451e546c3aa.png)

-The Login screen allows you to choose between a few harcoded users and lets you put in the ID of the call you want to join.
+The Login screen allows you to choose between a few hard coded users and lets you put in the ID of the call you want to join.

 Simply select any user and write the call ID to enter the main part of the app.